cabforum/servercert/docs/EVG.md

 Effective as of 31 May 2018, the CA's Certificate Policy and/or Certification Practice Statement MUST be structured in accordance with RFC 3647.
 Prior to 31 May 2018, the CA's Certificate Policy and/or Certification Practice Statement MUST be structured in accordance with either RFC 2527 or RFC 3647.
 The Certificate Policy and/or Certification Practice Statement MUST include all material required by RFC 3647 or, if structured as such, RFC 2527.

+Effective as of 1 September 2020, the CA MUST publicly disclose through an appropriate and readily accessible online means that is available on a 24x7 basis every Incorporating Agency and Registration Agency it has determined satisfies the requirements in these Guidelines.
+The CA SHALL document where to obtain this information within Section 3.2 of the CA's Certificate Policy and/or Certification Practice Statement.
+This Agency Information SHALL include the following:
+* Sufficient information to unambiguously identify the Incorporating Agency or Registration Agency (such as a name, jurisdiction, and website); and,
+* The accepted values for the `subject:jurisdictionLocalityName` (OID: 1.3.6.1.4.1.311.60.2.1.1), `subject:jurisdictionStateOrProvinceName` (OID: 1.3.6.1.4.1.311.60.2.1.2), and `subject:jursidictionCountryName` (OID: 1.3.6.1.4.1.311.60.2.1.3) fields when a certificate is issued using information from that Incorporating Agency or Registration Agency, indicating the jurisidction(s) that the Agency is appropriate for; and,
+* The accepted or allowed form or syntax of the Registration Number used by the Incorporating Agency or Registration Agency, if known; and,
+* A revision history that includes a unique version number and date of publication for any additions, modifications, or removals from this list.

 ## 8.3.
 Commitment to Comply with Recommendations

 Each CA SHALL publicly give effect to these Guidelines and represent that they will adhere to the latest published version by incorporating them into their respective EV Policies, using a clause such as the following (which must include a link to the official version of these Guidelines):